Ajay Chakraborty

-Ajay Chakraborty (born 8 December 1943) was a member of the 14th Lok Sabha of India.
+Ajay Chakraborty (born 8 December 1943) was a member of Lok Sabha of India.
 He represented the Basirhat constituency of West Bengal and is a member of the Communist Party of India (CPI) political party.
 He had won the Basirhat seat five times in a row.
-He faced a humiliating defeat in the 2009 Lok Sabha election when he lost the Basirhat seat to Trinamool Congress candidate Sk.
-Nurul Islam.
+He faced a humiliating defeat in the 2009 Lok Sabha election when he lost the Basirhat seat to Trinamool Congress candidate Haji Nurul Islam.